Renton, Washington: Economy

 Boeing Commercial Airplanes, Boeing Capital, Providence Health & Services, and Wizards of the Coast have their headquarters in Renton.

 The Boeing Renton Factory has operated since World War II, when it manufactured the B-29 Superfortress; currently, it produces the 737 airliner.
 The Renton plant produced the Jetfoil and Pegasus class hydrofoils in the 1970s.
 As of 2001, 40% of all commercial aircraft in the air were assembled in Renton.
 Boeing remains the largest employer in Renton, which is home to over 10,000 employees and three of the aerospace giant's six major business divisions: Boeing Commercial Airplanes, Boeing Capital Corporation and the Shared Services Group.
-The local newspaper in the 1970s, the Record Chronicle, proclaimed the city the jet capital of the world.
+The local newspaper in the 1970s, the Record-Chronicle, proclaimed the city the jet capital of the world.

 Paccar has traditionally been a large employer in the city as well with its Kenworth Truck plant located in Renton's industrial area on the south end of Lake Washington.
-In 1907 the Seattle Car Mfg Company also known as the Car Company moved to a large manufacturing plant in Renton after demand for the company's railroad equipment exceeded the capacity of its Seattle plant.
-The Car Company was the only manufacturer of train cars on the west coast.
+In 1907 the Seattle Car Manufacturing Co. moved to a large manufacturing plant in Renton after a fire destroyed the original plant in Seattle.
+The Car Company was the only manufacturer of train cars on the West Coast.

-The Renton plant expanded to foundry capabilities in 1911, and Seattle Car and Foundry Co merged with the Twohy Brothers of Portland in 1917 and became the Pacific Car and Foundry Company or Paccar.
-During the great depression the Renton Paccar plant developed power winches for use in the logging industry.
-When World War II arrived the Renton manufacturing switched its production towards the war effort, and by the war's end in 1945 had built 1,500 Sherman Tanks.
+The Renton plant expanded its foundry capabilities in 1911, and Seattle Car and Foundry Co merged with the Twohy Brothers of Portland in 1917 and became the Pacific Car and Foundry Company or Paccar.
+During the Great Depression, the Renton Paccar plant developed power winches for use in the logging industry.
+When World War II arrived, the Renton manufacturing switched its production towards the war effort, and by the war's end in 1945 had built 1,500 Sherman Tanks.
 In the second half of the 20th century there was not enough repeat business for Paccar-built train cars as rail equipment in 1965 came to only 1/3 of the company's sales.
 Thus the Paccar Renton plant began manufacturing structural steel until the 1970s recession.
-In the early 1980s the Paccar Railcar Division; the last remnants of the original Pacific Car and Foundry Co closed down.
+In the early 1980s the Paccar Railcar Division, the last remnants of the original Pacific Car and Foundry Co., closed down.
 In 1993, a new Kenworth assembly plant opened on the former site of Pacific Car and Foundry.

-Top employers
+Employment

-As of 2016 the top employers in the city are:
+As of the city's 2023 Annual Comprehensive Financial Report (ACFR), Renton had 34,882 employed individuals; Renton's top employers were: